10 Best Free AI Video Generators 2026: Tested & Ranked

 Our take: Luma's dual 3D + video capability makes it uniquely valuable for e-commerce and product visualization.
 If you only need video generation, Kling and Hailuo offer more free generations.
 But if you need both 3D assets and AI video from one tool, Luma is the only option worth considering.

-6. Google Veo — Best Free AI Video With Native Audio
+6. Krea, Best Free Real-Time AI Video

-7. Genmo (Mochi 1) — Best Open-Source AI Video Generator
+7. Genmo (Mochi 1), Best Open-Source AI Video Generator

 Verdict: Genmo released Mochi 1, the leading open-source video generation model, under the Apache 2.0 license.
-This means anyone with sufficient GPU hardware (24GB+ VRAM) can download the model weights and run unlimited video generation locally for free — no cloud dependency, no usage limits, and full commercial rights.
+This means anyone with sufficient GPU hardware (24GB+ VRAM) can download the model weights and run unlimited video generation locally for free, no cloud dependency, no usage limits, and full commercial rights.
 No other top-tier AI video model offers this.

 Best for: Developers building video generation into their own applications.
 Privacy-conscious users who want full data control.
 Researchers experimenting with video AI models.
 Anyone with a high-end GPU who wants unlimited free generation.